vdclab/vdclab-wiki/EzMol.md

 - When viewing the protein chain, users can view the amino acids at each position as well as the secondary structure.
 - Rendered images can be exported as an image file or as a Chimera experimental instruction set.
 - Note from developers: "When saving from the Safari browser, the image will be flipped vertically."

+## Ease of Use

+The tool is very easy to use.

 ## Help